Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Appendix

+\begin{IEEEbiography}[{ }]{Kazuki Naganuma} (S’21) received a B.E. degree in 2020 from the Kanagawa Institute of Technology and M.E. and Ph.D. degrees in Information and Computer Sciences 2022 and 2024 from the Tokyo Institute of Technology, respectively.
+He is an assistant professor at the Institute of Engineering of Tokyo University of Agriculture and Technology.
+From April 2023 to March 2025, he was a Research Fellow (DC2) of the Japan Society for the Promotion of Science (JSPS).
+From October 2023 and April 2025 to present, He is a Research Fellow (PD) of JSPS and a Researcher of ACT-X of the Japan Science and Technology Corporation (JST), Tokyo, Japan.
+His current research interests are in signal and image processing and optimization theory.
+Dr. Naganuma received the Student Conference Paper Award from IEEE SPS Japan Chapter in 2022, the 38th TELECOM System Technology Student Award from the Telecommunications Advancement Foundation, and the Best Paper Award in APSIPA ASC 2024. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Shunsuke Ono} (S’11–M’15–SM'23) received a B.E. degree in Computer Science in 2010 and M.E. and Ph.D. degrees in Communications and Computer Engineering in 2012 and 2014 from the Tokyo Institute of Technology, respectively.

-From April 2012 to September 2014, he was a Research Fellow (DC1) of the Japan Society for the Promotion of Science (JSPS).
-He is currently an Associate Professor in the Department of Computer Science, School of Computing, Tokyo Institute of Technology.
-From October 2016 to March 2020 and from October 2021 to present, he was/is a Researcher of Precursory Research for Embryonic Science and Technology (PRESTO), Japan Science and Technology Agency (JST), Tokyo, Japan.
-His research interests include signal processing, image analysis, remote sensing, mathematical optimization, and data science.

-Dr. Ono received the Young Researchers’ Award and the Excellent Paper Award from the IEICE in 2013 and 2014, respectively, the Outstanding Student Journal Paper Award and the Young Author Best Paper Award from the IEEE SPS Japan Chapter in 2014 and 2020, respectively, the Funai Research Award from the Funai Foundation in 2017, the Ando Incentive Prize from the Foundation of Ando Laboratory in 2021, the Young Scientists’ Award from MEXT in 2022, and the Outstanding Editorial Board Member Award from IEEE SPS in 2023.
-He has been an Associate Editor of IEEE TRANSACTIONS ON SIGNAL AND INFORMATION PROCESSING OVER NETWORKS since 2019. \end{IEEEbiography}
+From 2012 to 2014, he was a Research Fellow (DC1) of the Japan Society for the Promotion of Science (JSPS).
+He was an Assistant, then an Associate Professor with Tokyo Institute of Technology (TokyoTech), Tokyo, Japan, from 2014 to 2024.
+From 2016 to 2020, he was a Researcher of Precursory Research for Embryonic Science and Technology (PRESTO), Japan Science and Technology Agency (JST), Tokyo, Japan.
+Currently, he is an Associate Professor with Institute of Science Tokyo (Science Tokyo), Tokyo, Japan.
+His research interests include signal processing, image analysis, optimization, remote sensing, and measurement informatics.
+He has served as an Associate Editor for IEEE TRANSACTIONS ON SIGNAL AND INFORMATION PROCESSING OVER NETWORKS (2019--2024).
+Dr. Ono was a recipient of the Young Researchers’ Award and the Excellent Paper Award from the IEICE in 2013 and 2014, respectively, the Outstanding Student Journal Paper Award and the Young Author Best Paper Award from the IEEE SPS Japan Chapter in 2014 and 2020, respectively, and the Best Paper Award in APSIPA ASC 2024.
+He also received the Funai Research Award in 2017, the Ando Incentive Prize in 2021, the MEXT Young Scientists’ Award in 2022, and the IEEE SPS Outstanding Editorial Board Member Award in 2023. \end{IEEEbiography}